 That makes the route awkward for one-dimensional riders.
 A pure climber may need to limit losses against the clock.
 A time trial specialist may need to defend on the climbs.
 A punchy all-rounder may stay close for several days but still be exposed on the final mountain stage.

 The recent Giro also showed how quickly a race can change when the final mountain stage is hard enough.
-Vollering overturned the GC on the last day, Niedermaier moved onto the podium through aggressive racing, and Longo Borghini turned late form into a stage victory.
-Switzerland has a similar question at its centre: who can still make the difference after several demanding days, with a time trial already in the legs?
+Elisa Longo Borghini turned late form into a stage victory there and now arrives in Switzerland as one of the clearest riders capable of shaping the GC, while Juliette Berthet, CƩdrine Kerbaol, Ricarda Bauernfeind, Riejanne Markus and Yara Kastelijn all bring different climbing or stage-race credentials into the week.
+Switzerland has a similar question at its centre: who can still make the difference after several demanding days, with a time-trial already in the legs?

 Photo Credit: GettyElisa Longo Borghini